Digvijaysinhji Ranjitsinhji Jadeja: Death

 Memorial in Warsaw.
 The nearby "Good Maharaja's Square" was named after Digvijaysinhji Ranjitsinhji in recognition of his help to Polish refugees during World War II.

 Jadeja died in Bombay on 3 February 1966, aged 70.
-He was survived by his only son, Shatrusalyasinhj, who was a first-class cricketer for Saurashtra.
+He was survived by his only son, Shatrusalyasinhji, who was a first-class cricketer for Saurashtra.

-He the twice great-uncle of former Indian cricketer, Ajay Jadeja.
+Legacy

+A 2015 documentary titled "Little Poland in India" was made in collaboration of both Indian and Polish governments to honour the efforts of Maharaja Jam Sahib and Kira Banasinska, who led the movement in India to rehabilitate Polish refugees.
+In 2025, a monument honoring Jadeja was installed in Nevatim, a community in southern Israel that has a sizable population of Jews from India.